 3. Limit the Number of Fields

-Another study by Hubspot verifies this concept, showing that reducing the number of fields from four to three brings a 50 percent improvement in conversion rate.
+Another study by Hubspot verifies this concept, showing that reducing the number of fields from 4 to 3 brings a 50% improvement in form completion.

 4. Use the Right Color for CTA

-This isn’t to say you should forget about security.
+This isn’t to say you should forget about WordPress security.
 It’s obviously a very important component of building trust.
-However, if you want to avoid spam, the better solution is to use honeypot technology that WPForms offer to protect you from spam.
+However, if you want to avoid spam, the better solution is to use one of the many alternative anti-spam tools in WPForms to protect you from spam.

 6. Don’t Get the Digits

-Not only is the phone number an additional field, but users are wary of giving away the information.
-They already deal with enough distractions and don’t want a persistent sales person calling them every day.
+Not only is the phone number an additional field, but users are wary of giving away this information.
+They already deal with enough distractions and don’t want a sales person calling them.

 7. Show Social Proof